adamchalmerstravel/rust-qr-wasm-demo/workshop.md

 ## 3: Using async

+> Note: if you want to skip part 2, you can check out the complete part 2 code via `git checkout part2`, or viewing the code online at https://github.com/adamchalmerstravel/rust-qr-wasm-demo/tree/part2

 Let's add another feature: checking if the URL is valid.
 You wouldn't want to print out a lot of QR codes only to discover that you made a typo in the URL!
 This will teach us how to use async Rust inside WebAssembly.

 ### 3.1 Async Rust